otaejang/EPFA-CLS/README.md

 The dataset is currently available in `Boston/data` and `OptimalCourse/data` dirs.
 If you wish to create a custom dataset, you can do so by preparing the independent variables in `labdata_x.csv` and the dependent variables in `labdata_y.csv` and adding them to the same folder.

 ### 1. Training
+The training process is a method to model the objective function, and it follows the same procedure as nonlinear regression based on deep learning.

 The currently written code is designed for scenarios where the Boston dataset has 13 input variables, while the OptimalCourse dataset has 4 input variables.
-If you want to use a custom dataset, you need to modify the number of input variables in either 'Boston/Model.py' or 'OptimalCourse/Model.py', depending on your chosen dataset.
-Additionally, if you wish to modify the batch size and number of epochs, you can do so by editing the corresponding sections in 'Boston/train.py'.
+If you want to use the code as it is, please enter the following command in the terminal:

 ```
 python ./Boston/train.py